hkad98/gooddata-dbt-metrics/README.md

 ## Exploring

 Feel free to explore and compare GoodData and dbt metrics.
 You can access running GoodData on [http://localhost:3000](http://localhost:3000).
-There is a bootstraped workspace with basic visualizatons and metrics.
+There is a bootstraped workspace with basic visualizatons and GoodData and dbt metrics.

 GoodData credentials:
 * Username: demo@example.com